brishtiteveja/truthcoin-cpp/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package truthcoind/truthcoin-qt for Debian-based Linux systems.
-If you compile truthcoind/truthcoin-qt yourself, there are some useful files here.
+This directory contains files used to package hivemindd/hivemind-qt for Debian-based Linux systems.
+If you compile hivemindd/hivemind-qt yourself, there are some useful files here.

-## truthcoin: URI support ##
+## hivemind: URI support ##

-truthcoin-qt.desktop  (Gnome / Open Desktop)
+hivemind-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install truthcoin-qt.desktop
+	sudo desktop-file-install hivemind-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your truthcoin-qt binary to `/usr/bin` and the `../../share/pixmaps/truthcoin128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your hivemind-qt binary to `/usr/bin` and the `../../share/pixmaps/hivemind128.png` to `/usr/share/pixmaps`

-truthcoin-qt.protocol (KDE)
+hivemind-qt.protocol (KDE)